The Master and Margarita: Contemporary Russians

-The head of the clinic in which the Master, "Homeless" and other characters reside, Stravinsky plays an important role in the novel.
+The head of the clinic in which the Master, Bezdomny and other characters reside, Dr Stravinsky plays an important role in the novel.
 When Ivan arrives in the clinic after witnessing Berlioz's decapitation, Stravinsky diagnoses him with schizophrenia and alcoholism, and insists he remains in the clinic because he believes that Ivan's story is a sign of mental illness.
 Ivan insists upon leaving the clinic, but Stravinsky manipulates him in discussion and convinces him that he must remain there.